 The running joke for most of the cross Canada trip was that it took one day to cross Alberta, Saskatchewan, and Manitoba.
 But three days to cross Ontario.
 The amazing thing is that people do this drive all the time.
 It took us 4-days to get from Alberta to Quebec.
 It took my cousin 2-days because he didn’t stop… and he kept going until he was in Nova Scotia.
 Seems every time I log onto Facebook, he’s driving across Canada again.

-The number of people leaving the Alberta was eye opening (more so than before).
+The number of people leaving Alberta was eye-opening (more so than before).
 At every coffee, rest stop, every meal, we were talking to someone who had just left Calgary or Edmonton.
 Our moving company was extremely busy moving people out of the province… many to Montreal.
 And, we were told by our realtor that we just beat the rush for houses in the city.

 Calgary to Brandon (1,117.0 km or 10 h 27 min)